Sheriff's department searching for armed carjacking suspect in Lynwood

 The Special Enforcement Bureau was on scene along with the bomb squad and two sheriff's helicopters flying overhead.

-The LASD would not say whether the massive response is related to the search for the gunman in Saturday's shooting of two deputies in Compton.
+Department officials told ABC News the massive response is not related to the search for the gunman in Saturday's shooting of two deputies in Compton.

 The department would only say it was searching for an armed carjacking suspect.